-2.8.
+2.9.
 Librarians - Service

 The College depends on librarian contributions to ensure that it achieves its educational mission through effective and efficient operations.
 The College's commitment to participatory governance and the needs of academic programs and units necessitate a spirit of service and citizenship.
-Librarian contributions to the good of the College and library professional community are expected to increase concomitantly with the institution's commitment to the individual.
+Librarian contributions to the good of the College and library professional community and potentially to the surrounding community, are expected to increase concomitantly with the institution's commitment to the individual.
 This means that librarians will be expected to demonstrate more significant service responsibilities as they seek promotion to a higher rank.
+Prior to tenure, librarians should shoulder an equitable portion of the responsibilities in the library and may, depending on their interests and other obligations, also choose to become involved in other campus and community opportunities and events.
 When a librarian contributes exceptional long-term service, such as coordinating a library operation for years, it is recognized that there may be an acceptable reduction in the quantity of scholarly/creative/professional activity (see above).